andre-ye/uni/docs/eng/engl-308/lecture.md

 - Paying wage for housework reveals its essential nature to the capitalist system.
 - Today: essential workers in the pandemic have been forgotten; their work is feminized work, naturalized.

+---

+## Week 5 Thursday, Federici and Wright

+Federici
+- Perhaps deceptivcely simple.
+It can feel out of date, easily dismissable/castable.
+- Refsual of wages - shift in thinking, such that the conceptual becomes palpably material.
+- SRT - trend in Marxist feminism.
+- (re)production - reproductive labor for sale on the market.
+This has happend during chattel slavery, and now.
+- Federici's treatment of bourgeoisie women?
+Essay begins more with a focus of the post-war proletarian housewife, then moves to the end as a grander gesture that the housewife must be a position all women get behind.
+- An argument ahead of her time.
+A refusal of imposed sexuality is a refsual of sex work, a 'general strike'
+- Idealization of lesbianism?
+Replication of capitalism/heterosexual templates, division of reproductive work.
+- Federici's formulation of gender is not quite about the body, but how gender is distributed across the system.
+- Not an argument of bodies, but an argument about the organization of gender.
+Capitalism needs feminimization and mascdulinization, rather than really heterosexuality or the states of male/female itself.
+- Socieites without capitalism have held a space for a third sex.
+- Distinction in theorization between gender and sex.
+- Federici somewhat pre-dates Butler.
+Gender vs sex.
+- Reactionary lament by modern conservative pushes?
+Loss of reproductive places in society; intellectual protection of the cycle of (re)production.
+Anxiety about the loss of biological specificity - how much of the anxiety here is capitalist?
+  - Male pregnancy as an explicit challenge to (re)production
+- Not enough attention in queer scholarship to capitalism - not just a question of gender or sexual politics
+- Federici understands the psychological cost of womanhood, degradation of reproduction and feminized labor required to make capitalism go.
+- Production $$\iff$$ Reproduction, Private $$\iff$$ Public

+To be continued